Michael R. Jackson: Career

 Jackson interned for a time at ABC, working on daytime programming, specifically All My Children.
 Jackson has described himself as "a huge soap person," and wanted to originally write for soaps.

 Jackson wrote the book and lyrics for Only Children with composer Rachel Peters, which was presented at NYU's Frederick Loewe Theatre.

 He also wrote lyrics and co-wrote the book, with Anna K. Jacobs, for the musical adaptation of the 2007 indie film Teeth.
 He sang "Lonesome of the Road" on a tribute album for Elizabeth Swados.

 In 2019, his song cycle, The Kids on the Lawn, was published in The New York Times Magazine's culture issue.
 The issue, organized around the theme "America 2024", imagines what America will be like five years into the future.

 Jackson's musical, A Strange Loop, received its world premiere at Playwrights Horizons in New York City in 2019.
 After a six-week run at the Woolly Mammoth Theatre Company in Washington, D.C., in 2021, A Strange Loop opened on Broadway at the Lyceum Theatre in April 2022.

 His musical White Girl in Danger began previews at the Tony Kiser Theater on March 15, 2023, and opened on April 10, 2023.
 The musical explores the intersections of race, class, and identity in daytime soap operas.

+Jackson wrote the libretto for the 2026 opera, Complications in Sue, from an idea by Justin Vivian Bond for Opera Philadelphia.
+Jackson's libretto is in ten scenes, each set to music by a different composer.